WebAssembly/content-security-policy/proposals/CSP.md

 #### `HostEnsureCanCompileWasmBytes`

-If `HostEnsureCanCompileWasmBytes` is not enabled, then the `WebAssembly.compile` and `WebAssembly.compileStreaming` functions fail with a `WebAssembly.EvalError??` exception.
+If `HostEnsureCanCompileWasmBytes` is not enabled, then the `WebAssembly.compile` and `WebAssembly.compileStreaming` functions fail with a `WebAssembly.CompileError` exception.
 Otherwise, these API functions return results depending on the internal integrity of the WebAssembly module being compiled.

 ### The `wasm-unsafe-eval` source directive